trpbtl/YMDB-/README.md

-# YMDB- Awoye's Movie Database (WEB-APP)
+# YEFLIX- Awoye's Movie Database (WEB-APP)
-🎬 MENJFLIX
+🎬 YEFLIX
-MENJFLIX is a dynamic, database-driven web application built using Oracle APEX, designed to emulate core features of IMDB.
+YEFLIX is a dynamic, database-driven web application built using Oracle APEX, designed to emulate core features of IMDB.
 This project demonstrates a practical implementation of low-code development, data modeling, and interactive front-end UI design — all within a fully managed Oracle environment.

 🚀 Built with the goal of mastering full-stack concepts and delivering production-grade applications using Oracle technologies.